A little sacrifice for big gains

 The earlier you start, the better

 In the example below you can see what happens when you tuck a little extra money into super for 10 years.
-The blue bar represents someone who does not make any extra contributions and relies on the standard 9.5% employer contribution, the green and yellow bars show what would happen if that same person contributed an additional $2000 annually for a ten year period, one starting at 30, the other at 50 years of age.
+The blue bar represents someone who does not make any extra contributions and relies on the standard 9.5% employer contribution, the green and yellow bars show what could happen if that same person contributed an additional $2000 annually for a ten year period, one starting at 30, the other at 50 years of age.

-While the extra contributions are exactly the same, salary sacrificing early can make a big difference to the long term super balance.
+While the extra contributions are exactly the same, salary sacrificing early could make a big difference to the long term super balance.
 That’s because your money benefits from compound interest.
 So the earlier you can start the better.*

 Assumes super balance of $5,700 at age 30.
 Income is $60,000 p.a.
 Employer contributions are 9.5%.
 Earnings on super balance is 6%, net of fees and

 taxes.
 Additional contributions are $2,000 p.a., for 10 years only, with contributions made at the beginning of each year.
+Past performance is not an indication of future performance.*

 Things to consider: